ErsatzTV/ErsatzTV.org/docs/search/index.md

 - `sub_language_tag`: The movie subtitle stream language tag
 - `release_date`: The movie release date (YYYYMMDD)
 - `added_date`: The date the movie was added to ErsatzTV (YYYYMMDD)
+- `chapters`: The number of chapters in the movie
 - `minutes`: The rounded-up whole number duration of the movie in minutes
 - `seconds`: The rounded-up whole number duration of the movie in seconds
 - `height`: The movie height